How to Remove Bad Smell from Clothes After Washing

 Steps to remove odor from clothing after washing

-Load washing machine
+Load the machine

 Machine wash